 The Board's understanding of customers' needs is vital in setting and achieving the Company's goals.
-Customer needs and a customer-centric approach are a key consideration in Board decision-making.
+Customer needs and a customer-centric approach are core to Board decision-making.
 The Company serves a wide variety of different customers and acts in a way designed to meet their diverse needs in a timely and efficient way through its range of products and associated customer service.